 One of the largest disruptions that impacted the resilience of ports and maritime shipping was the Covid-19 pandemic of 2020-21.
 While the 1918-19 Spanish Flu pandemic was devastating, international trade and port volumes were much more limited, reflecting the regional orientation of most economies.
 The Covid-19 pandemic took place in a highly integrated global economy and was associated with the rapid decline in global port activity in the first half of 2020.
 Still, ports were able to adapt to the widespread disruption, and many even faced a situation of under-capacity in the second half of 2020, as the demand bounced back faster than expected.

-Geopolitical events, particularly conflicts, are acute disrupting factors on the involved ports.
-Due to conflicts, port infrastructure can be damaged, pillaged, and unmaintained, undermining their capabilities to support basic demand for essential goods.
-Following the Arab Spring of 2011, several countries in North Africa and the Middle East faced social turmoil and, in some cases, the degeneration into a civil war.
-The activity at Lybian (Tripoli, Benghazi), Syrian (Tartus, Latakia), and Yemeni (Aden) ports collapsed and have barely recovered.
-In the case of civil unrest, ports can become the focus of relief efforts where international aid arrives, creating unique sets of challenges as populations will converge towards port facilities.
+Geopolitical events, particularly conflicts, are acute disrupting factors for the ports involved.
+As a result of conflicts, port infrastructure can be damaged, pillaged, and unmaintained, undermining the capability to support basic demand for essential goods.
+Following the Arab Spring of 2011, several countries in North Africa and the Middle East faced social turmoil and, in some cases, the degeneration into civil war.
+The activity at Libyan (Tripoli, Benghazi), Syrian (Tartus, Latakia), and Yemeni (Aden) ports collapsed and has barely recovered.
+In the case of civil unrest, ports can become the focus of relief efforts where international aid arrives, creating unique sets of challenges as populations converge towards port facilities.
 Economic embargos can have negative effects on port activity of both the country subject to sanctions and the ports of its trade partners.
 Iranian ports have been impacted by successive waves of sanctions that began in 1979 after the Iranian Revolution.
-The case of Venezuela is also illustrative as economic policy and the associated massive decline in economic activity since 2015 have undermined port volumes, such as for the leading national ports of Puerto Cabello and La Guaira.
+The case of Venezuela is also illustrative as economic policy and the associated massive decline in economic activity since 2015 have undermined port volumes, such as in the leading national ports of Puerto Cabello and La Guaira.